HollySwift17/Machine-Learning-practice/README.md

 # Machine-Learning-practice
 Some machine learning practice and homework.......
-Each dir has some python files and a markdown file (experiment report) written in Chinese
+Each dir has a markdown file (experiment report) written in Chinese